Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Application: Causal Games and Nash Equilibrium

 \section{Application: Causal Games and Nash Equilibrium}

+In this section we study and develop an application of the previous result in the domain of Game Theory: we consider a \textit{strategic game} between $N$ rational players who are situated in a causal environment.
+A game is a model of a situation in which several players must take an action and afterward they will be affected both by the outcome of their own action as well as the actions of the other players \citep{osborne1994course}.

+In a strategic game, it is assumed that no player knows the action taken by any other players; we also assume that the causal mechanism, which is represented by a Causal Graphical Model $\mathcal{G}$, remains fixed and it is unknown for each player.
+In this game, players ignore the actions taken by any other player, and since the causal model which controls the environment is unknown to every player, the players also ignore the information that players will use in order to take their respective actions: strategic games of this type are called \textit{Bayesian Games}, introduced by Harsanyi \citep{harsanyi1967games1,harsanyi1968games2,harsanyi1968games3}.

-In this section we analyze an application in the domain of game theory: we consider a \textit{strategic game} between $N$ rational players who are situated in a causal environment.
-With this contribution we expect to show that standard notions of game theory such as Nash Equilibrium can be extended to the case in which causal information is considered over associative information.
+With this contribution, we expect to show that standard notions of game theory such as Nash Equilibrium can be extended to the case in which causal information is considered over associative information.
 Therefore, provide motivation to further extend classical results to use causal information as a basis.